tauri-apps/tauri-docs/docs/guides/08-debugging/application.md

 Like the normal build and dev processes, building takes some time the first time you run this command but is significantly faster on subsequent runs.
 The final bundled app has the development console enabled and is placed in `src-tauri/target/debug/bundle`.

 You can also run a built app from the terminal, giving you the Rust compiler notes (in case of errors) or your `println` messages.
-Just find the file `src-tauri/target/(release|debug)/[app name]` and either double click it (but be warned, the terminal closes on errors) or just run it in directly in your console.
+Browse to the file `src-tauri/target/(release|debug)/[app name]` and either double-click it (note: the terminal closes on errors) or just run it in directly in your console.

 - Enable the devtools feature